Markets and local goods in Alūksne

 The market tradition has been very pronounced in Alūksne since the 18th century.
 There was once a market square next to the Alūksne Evangelical Lutheran Church, where there was a lot of trading on the weekends.
-In the nearby building- market pavilion, where nowadays are Tourism Information centre and the Bible Museum, the locals used to have traded fresh meat products.
+In the nearby building- market pavilion, where nowadays is the Bible Museum, the locals used to have traded fresh meat products.

 However, today you will find various researched local goods in the Alūksne market– fishes, bread, honey, horticultural plants and other goods grown and taken care of by the locals and residents nearby.
 The market is open every day except Sundays.
 Good offers are here on Saturday mornings.

 Just nearby, from the April till the late October, the brightest garden flowers can be purchased at the Gardening centre “Sprogas”.
 During these months, the square near the market turns into a flower and plant paradise for every gardener.
 Visitors are greeted by colorful widows and lions, as well as brightly colored petunias that will decorate every backyard.